Part of the Oxford Instruments Group

 Author Title Year

-S Shetty Depth profile CF LIBS analysis of the wall deposited layer in the COMPASS tokamak after LiSn testing campaign 2023
+S Shetty et al Depth profile CF LIBS analysis of the wall deposited layer in the COMPASS tokamak after LiSn testing campaign 2023